tbnj/mfd_distance_decay/README.md

 `scripts/grid_spatial_thinning.R` performs spatial thinning of the dataset by selecting only one sample per cell of the 1 km and 10 km reference grid of Denmark.
 The sample most similar to other samples with the same MFDO1 classification within the same grid cell.

 `scripts/grid_reads_for_classification.R` combines sample ID from the 10 km spatially thinned set of samples with the read ID information to create a list of read IDs to be used in the evaluation of 16S rRNA gene reference databases.
+The script uses the spatially thinned 10 km reference dataset to identify names of the corresponding sequencing files and identified 16S fragments.
+Then it generates a list of patterns to search for based on a file-read key, from which unambigious reads has previosly been removed.
+The command used was:

+`xargs -I {} find /dir -type f -name "{}" -print0 < DATE_MFD_libs-classification.txt | xargs -0 cat | grep -A 3 --no-group-seperator -F -f DATE_MFD_forward-reads-classification > DATE_MFD_grid-reads-for-classification.fq`

 `scripts/distance_decay.R` performs the distance decay analysis across the five levels of the MFD Ontology.
 The script also renders the figures used in the manuscript.